Johns Hopkins Hospital: 19th century

-Osler, the first chief of the Department of Medicine, is credited with originating the idea of a residency, whereby recently graduated doctors receive advanced training in their specialty while treating patients under supervision; then as now, residents comprise most of the medical staff of the hospital.
+Osler, the first chief of the Department of Medicine, is credited with originating the idea of a residency, in which recently graduated physicians receive advanced training in their specialty while treating patients under supervision; then, as now, residents comprise most of the medical staff of the hospital.
 He also introduced the idea of bringing medical students into actual patient care early in their training; at the time medical school consisted almost entirely of lectures.
 Osler's contribution to practical education extends to the creation of "grand rounds", the practice of leading physicians discussing the most difficult cases in front of assembled medical students, for the benefit of patients and students.
-The term “rounds” derives from the circular ward where bedside teaching occurred.
+The term "rounds" derives from the circular ward where bedside teaching occurred.
 He once said he hoped his tombstone would say only, "He brought medical students into the wards for bedside teaching."

 Halsted, the first chief of the Department of Surgery, established many other medical and surgical achievements at Johns Hopkins including modern surgical principles of control of bleeding, accurate anatomical dissection, complete sterility, and the first radical mastectomy for breast cancer (before this time, such a diagnosis was a virtual death sentence).
 His other achievements included the introduction of the surgical glove and advances in thyroid, biliary tree, hernia, intestinal and arterial aneurysm surgeries.
 Halsted also established the first formal surgical residency training program in the United States.

 Kelly is credited with establishing gynecology as a true medical specialty.
 He created new surgical approaches to women's diseases and invented numerous medical devices, including a urinary cystoscope.
-He was one of the first to use radium to treat cancer.
+He was one of the first to use radium to treat cancer, with his first patient being his own aunt in 1904, who died shortly after surgery.
+Kelly was known to use excessive amounts of radium to treat various cancers and tumors.
+As a result, some of his patients died from radium exposure.
+His method of radium application was inserting a radium capsule near the affected area, then sewing the radium "points" directly to the tumor.

 Welch was responsible for training many of the outstanding physicians of the day, such as Walter Reed.
 He also founded at Hopkins the nation's first Public Health school, now known as the Johns Hopkins Bloomberg School of Public Health.

-A familiar sight at the hospital is the marble statue Christus Consolator (or "Christ, The Divine Healer") in the rotunda of the Billings Administration Building.The gift of a Baltimore merchant, William Wallace Spence, it is a replica of the original by Danish sculptor Bertel Thorwaldsen in Copenhagen, Denmark.
-Unveiled in 1896, it brings comfort to many, the hospital has said.
+A notable sight at the hospital is the marble statue Christus, a Carrara marble statue in the Billings Administration Building rotunda of the resurrected Jesus based on the 1833 original by Bertel Thorvaldsen, which was a gift by Baltimore merchant William Wallace Spence; it is a replica of the original by Danish sculptor Bertel Thorwaldsen in Copenhagen.
+Unveiled in 1896, the statue brings comfort to many, the hospital has said.